-By creating Slack channels aligned with your company structure and using clear, predictable naming guidelines, you can ensure your workspace is organized and easy to navigate.
-This will help people ask questions in the right place, find information quickly, and work efficiently.
+By creating Slack channels aligned with your company structure and using clear, predictable naming guidelines, you can make sure your workspace is organised and easy to navigate.
+This will help people ask questions in the right place, find information quickly and work efficiently.

 Best practices for creating channels

 - Start with broad channels and get more specific over time

 - Create standard channel prefixes so anyone can find the right channel easily

 - Encourage the use of public channels

 Setting up your workspace using categories your team already knows will help your members get orientated when they join Slack.
 Add new channels named for major topics most members are already familiar with: